 3.9 The Software

-The final step is the design of software.
+The final step is the design of the software.
 One of the purposes of using the software for a DIY pick and place machine is to stay the most program free from commercial.
-It is split into a few of separate programs.
-The programs are called from the most program:
+It is split into a few separate programs.
+The programs are called the most program:

 1)The main pick and place software with its driver DLL that communicates with the machine.

-2)An external CAD program that is wont to generate part footprints, to import Gerber files and to define the PCB.
+2)An external CAD program that is wont to generate part footprints, import Gerber files, and define the PCB.
 Next, it will simulate the process of component placement onto the feeders.

-3)A script controlled program wont to import centred files.
+3)A script-controlled program wont to import centered files.